This web site is brought to you as a public service by Chip

 at the intermediate level user although there is plenty of content for both beginners and expert users.
 Much

-of the content is VB/VBA code, and those pages assume that you are
+of the content is VB/VBA/VBNET code, and those pages assume that you are

 conversationally familiar with VB/VBA programming.
 I have been a professional computer programmer

-for almost twenty years, ten years of that in the Windows/VB/VBA/Excel world.
+for almost twenty-five years, fifteen years of that in the Windows/VB/VBA/Excel world.

 The topics presented on the site are drawn from my real world experience.
 There